European Union

 No hay anuncios

-However, as Albrecht points out, the far-right distancing itself from Trump does not mean they are breaking completely with the US president.
-In this regard, the EPC researcher believes that, despite the threats against European states and the war in Iran, he remains "the great figure of the international far-right, with an anti-woke and populist discourse".
-"They have to be very careful and find the right point in their relationship with Trump," the expert points out.
+However, as Albrecht points out, the fact that the far-right is distancing itself from Trump does not mean they are breaking entirely with the US president.
+In this regard, the EPC researcher believes that, despite the threats against European states and the war in Iran, he continues to be "the great figure of the international far-right, with an anti-woke and populist discourse".
+"They have to be very careful and find the right balance in their relationship with Trump," the expert notes.